Top Ribbon

 Deploy actions are for associating virtual devices with physical ones as well as managing and configuring settings within the system.

-Link: Associate virtual devices in the system to physical devices connected to the system.
+Link: Associate virtual amplifier devices in the system to physical devices connected to the system.
+Additionally, associate sources in the system to transmitting devices connected to the system.

 Speakers: Use the Deploy Phase Speakers action to view, manage, and edit speaker attributes.

-Input: Manage matched speaker inputs and set failover priority.
+Input: Associate speakers with sources and manage speaker inputs as well as set failover priority.

 Solo: Test speakers and groups of speakers.